 Some of them are absolutely free.

-Love is in the air and Valentine’s Day is just around the corner, so we asked our Instagram readers to reveal their most romantic date spots around L.A.
+We asked our Instagram readers to reveal their most romantic date spots around L.A.
 We had an interesting mix of responses, including scenic hikes, exploring landmarks and unconventional dining options.
 While “my house” and In-N-Out were also popular responses (and charming in their own right), we stuck to accessible places that would almost definitely get the sparks flying.
 So whether you’re a hopeless romantic, an unwilling participant or you just want to rekindle your love affair with L.A., you’ll find a number of Angeleno-approved ways to impress your special someone.

 Here are all of our favorite suggestions from the audience:

 Strolling over the quaint bridges with vivid sunsets multiplied in the waters below, it would be almost impossible not to find the Venice Canals charming.
 We also recommend checking out the gondola ride in Long Beach

 Pedaling around on spring day surrounded by lush greenery, lotus flower beds and the Downtown skyline in the backdrop is a classic L.A. experience.
 But on a balmy summer night, the swans are illuminated and the city lights dance across the dark waters turning the lake into a pool shimmering reflections.